Character Acquisition (Start Here!)

-In the next section, we're going to show you where to obtain the weapons for your characters...
+In the next section, we're going to show you where to pull the best weapons for your characters...

 At the end of the day, DFFOO is still a gacha game so we still need to spend resources in game and play the odds in order to acquire weapons.
 The game is generous enough to allow us to play our favorite FF characters for free but in order to enjoy them fully at their max strength, we need their weapons.
 You acquire them by pulling on the banners that are currently active.
 If you manage your resources well, DFFOO is possibly the most friendly free-to-play gacha game in the market if you choose that route.
 We have a page dedicated for smart pull strategies, but we recommend first reviewing how banners are setup in DFFOO, and we will link pull strategies again at the end of this section!